Find Affordable College Courses

 Providence, RI

-Brown University did quite well in this year’s ranking of the most popular places for economics students to get a doctor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Brown University did quite well on this year’s most popular schools for economics students working on their doctor’s degree.
 Brown is a large private not-for-profit school located in the medium-sized city of Providence.

 Of the 13 students majoring in economics at Brown, 92% are male and 8% are female.